hfoley/lakehouse/README.md

 	1. Build components in Azure with PowerShell scripts
 	2. Build and run metadata driven pipeline to build data lake
-	3. Build table/view in Synapse Analytics with serverless SQL pool
+	3. Build external table/view in Synapse Analytics with serverless SQL pool
     4. Connect to table with Power BI